Frequently Asked Questions

 Your sample may be used as a healthy control in research to study why some people have a disease that you don’t.
 If researchers know what causes disease, they can help find ways to prevent it in the future.

-If our team of experts decides that results from your sample are of high medical importance, the study staff will send you a follow-up letter.
-This letter will not provide any specific results, but will let you know that a healthcare professional who understands the health-related research findings will be contacting you to offer this personal health-related research result.
-You may decide not to get this information when you talk to the healthcare professional.
+We may look for single DNA changes in genes that are considered to be related to health conditions that are medically actionable.
+When a DNA change is associated with a medically actionable condition, there is a possible intervention to decrease risk of developing the condition or to prevent the condition from progressing.
+If our team of experts decides that these results from your sample are of high medical importance, the study staff will send you a follow-up letter.
+This letter will not provide any specific results but will let you know that a healthcare professional who understands the health-related research findings will be contacting you to offer this personal health-related research result.
+When we contact you about research results, you can choose whether you want to know about these results or not.
+If you do not want to know about these results, they will not be placed into your medical record.
+If you do want to know about these results, they may be placed into your medical record.
 At your request, this healthcare professional will provide the health-related research findings to your doctor.

 It is important to remember that research results are not the same as clinical tests.
 Your doctor may need to repeat the research findings using a certified clinical laboratory to be certain that the result is correct.

 It is possible that you will never be contacted with individual research findings.
 This is because your samples will not be used in all research, and because researchers will often look at only a small portion of your genes or other information.
-Not receiving a letter does not mean that you don’t have, or won’t develop an important health problem.
+Not being contacted does not mean that you don’t have, or won’t develop an important health problem.

-We do not think that there will be further risks to your privacy by sharing your samples and whole genome information with other researchers; however we cannot predict how genetic information will be used in the future.
+We do not think that there will be further risks to your privacy by sharing your samples and other information with other researchers; however, we cannot predict how such information could be used in the future.